 Starting in Auckland, a city dotted with around 50 volcanic cones, the Thermal Explorer Highway goes into the green countryside on the way to Hamilton.
 There are plenty of attractions to take a detour along the way, such as Hobbiton and the Waitomo Caves.
 Reaching Hamilton, you can walk around the pretty and free-entry Hamilton Gardens.

 The closer you approach Rotorua, the more you will notice the land change into a volcanic landscape.
 You might smell the distinct aroma of sulphur before you see anything.
 You’ll then notice steam rising from the ground as you enter the city.
 Several geothermal parks allow you to see these natural wonders of bubbling mud pools and colourful volcanic pools.
 More about Rotorua can be seen in Rotorua – Guide for Backpackers.

 More geothermal wonders can be enjoyed on the highway to Taupo.
 Stop at Orakei Korako and Craters of the Moon to see geysers, bubbling mud and silica terraces.
 Stop off to get a quick photo of Huka Falls, for intense rapids!
 Lake Taupo itself is a huge volcanic crater.
 The lake is used for recreational activities like sailing and kayaking.
 Go to Spa Park to relax in the natural hot spring.
-More things to to in Taupo can be seen here: Lake Taupo – Guide for Backpackers.
+More things do in Taupo can be seen here: Lake Taupo – Guide for Backpackers.